cs107e/cs107e.github.io/labs/lab3/lab.md

 "ad" is a quick way; if you haven't reset the pi you can also reattach later by doing "screen -r")

+#### Using printf

+Change to the 'cs107e.github.io/labs/lab3/code/printf' directory.

 Now that your Pi can communicate with your computer, you can use the printf we provide you in libpi.a to debug program state.

 For example, you can call `printf("value: %d\r\n", 10);` to print the number 10 or `printf("value: %c\r\n", 'a');` to print the letter a.
 To learn more about how to use printf, check out [the documentation for it here](http://www.tutorialspoint.com/c_standard_library/c_function_printf.htm).

+Open `print.c` in your text editor.

-Edit program.c to do the following three things.
+Edit 'print.c' to do the following three things.
 Be sure you do these *after* the `uart_init()` call and initial delay, though, so that you have time to start `screen` after running the program.